plankanban/planka-docs/docs/configuration/reverse-proxy/apache2.md

 ## Configuration Sample

-Below is an example configuration for running Planka behind an **Apache2 reverse proxy**.
+Below is an example configuration for running PLANKA behind an **Apache2 reverse proxy**.
 Replace `domain` with your actual domain name and make sure to set up **SSL** correctly.

 **Note:** You have to enable ``ws-proxy`` and ``rewrite`` in apache.